ChiragSukhala/fusionauth-site/site/learn/expert-advice/security/guide-to-user-data-security.md

 Now, boot your Linode server by clicking the Boot button on the details page:

-{% include _image.html src="/assets/img/resources/guide/linode-setup-7.png" alt="Linode setup boot server" class="img-fluid text-center" figure=false %}
+{% include _image.liquid src="/assets/img/resources/guide/linode-setup-7.png" alt="Linode setup boot server" class="img-fluid text-center" figure=false %}

 Both servers should now be running.
 The next step of the process is to lock down remote access to the servers and secure passwords and user accounts.
 You will need to perform all of these steps on each server to ensure they both are secure.
 There are numerous guides available to help you secure Linux servers, but we will cover the most common steps we use at FusionAuth.